 How does DSC receive information about an incident?

-DSC receives incident reports relating to abuse, neglect, injury or poor quality of care that occur in Victoria’s disability services from the Department of Health and Human Services (DHHS), after they have been submitted to DHHS by a disability service provider.
+DSC receives incident reports relating to abuse, neglect, injury or poor quality of care that occur in Victoria’s disability services from the Department of Families, Fairness and Housing (DFFH), after they have been submitted to DFFH by a disability service provider.

 What does DSC look for when they inquire into an incident?